PlanterApp/planter_docs/content/en/docs/600_account/605_multiple-devices/index.md

 url: "account/multiple-devices"
 ---

 You can use Planter on as many devices as you like!
+You can also let your family or friends edit your garden.

 Your gardens, custom plant and variety data, and premium features will sync automatically.

-1. If you purchased a **Planter Premium** subscription, start by logging in on the device that you originally purchased the subscription with
+To use your Planter account on more than one device, start by verifying whether you are logged in on your current device:
-2. Select **Settings** from the menu bar<br /><br />
+1. Select **Settings** from the menu bar<br /><br />
 {{< screenshot Menu-bar-settings.jpg "Screenshot of the Settings menu option" >}}<br /><br />
 3. Validate that you are logged in to Planter with the correct email address; if not, select **Login**<br /><br />
 {{< screenshot Settings-login.jpg "Screenshot of the login option in settings" >}}<br /><br />